-Niagara Mohawk desires a minimum threshold for inspection accuracy at 95%.
-QA/QC analysis of regional findings by additional maintenance codes is conducted for the purpose of determining percent validated accuracy.
+National Grid desires a minimum threshold for inspection compliance percentage at 95%.
+QA/QC analysis of regional findings by misidentified maintenance codes and also additional maintenance codes are conducted for the purpose of determining compliance percentage of maintenance code trending for a particular region.